massalabs/massa-docs/hackathon.rst

 For this hackathon you will only need the client.
 In the folder `massa-client` you will find an executable `massa-client` that will be your client for the whole Hackathon.

-In the `massa-client/config` folder create a `config.toml` file with the following content:
+In the `massa-client/config` folder, create a `config.toml` file with the following content:

 .. code-block::
     [default_node]